 - Major limitation: Measurements obtained by making assumptions on the plasma behavior - RPC-LAP/MIP two products are available.
 See Section 2.3.1 and 2.3.4. - RPC-ICA: It is possible to calculate the different moments of the ion distribution function (esp., number density, moment of order 0) from ICA observations for velocities above about 4 eV kinetic drift energy.
-As the instrument is not boom-mounted like LAP and MIP, the negative (typically -10-20 V) spacecraft potential $V{SC}$ complicates the observations of low energy ions, in particular concerning the direction which may be strongly affected by the spacecraft potential.
+As the instrument is not boom-mounted like LAP and MIP, the negative (typically -10-20 V) spacecraft potential V{SC} complicates the observations of low energy ions, in particular concerning the direction which may be strongly affected by the spacecraft potential.
 ICA number densities are best in tenuous plasmas like the solar wind, provided that a directed ion stream falls within the instrument field of view (FoV).
-This is often but not always the case, as the spacecraft itself blocked the Sun or the comet a few times. - Major strength: Number density estimates at low density; best for cometary or solar wind ions at large cometocentric distances. - Major limitation: Field of view and VSC issues - RPC-IES: It is possible to calculate the different moments of the electron and ion distribution functions (esp., number density, moment of order 0) from the electron or ion sensor.
-For L5 dataset, the method to derive the different moments (e.g., number density, velocity, and temperature) is a simple numerical integration of the distribution function probed by IES (refer to the documentation in the IES dataset).
+This is often but not always the case, as the spacecraft itself blocked the Sun or the comet a few times. - Major strength: Number density estimates at low density; best for cometary or solar wind ions at large cometocentric distances. - Major limitation: Field of view and V{SC} issues - RPC-IES: It is possible to calculate the different moments of the electron and ion distribution functions (esp., number density, moment of order 0) from the electron or ion sensor.
+For electrons, the method is fitting to a population model (i.e., imposing an energy distribution) (Broiles et al., 2016).
+For other populations, an integration of moments is simply performed.
 The ion sensor has FoV issues (see Fig. 3.6) often stronger than ICA as the Sun and nucleus often are at the edge of the FoV.
-When the spacecraft potential $V{SC}$ is low (in absolute value), i.e., in tenuous plasmas like the solar wind, the IES electron sensor should be able to acquire the full plasma density.
-When $V{SC}$ is more negative (during most of the escort phase), electrons at low energy cannot reach IES so the electron number density is underestimated and uncertainty grows large.
-Here the moments have been derived from electron differential energy fluxes not corrected to the spacecraft potential - Major strength: Number density estimates at low electron density (assuming low magnitude for the spacecraft potential) - Major limitation: Field of view and VSC issues, limitation on the detection of low energy ions/electrons.
+When the spacecraft potential V{SC} is low (in absolute value), i.e., in tenuous plasmas like the solar wind, the IES electron sensor should be able to acquire the full plasma density.
+When V{SC} is more negative (during most of the escort phase), electrons at low energy cannot reach IES so the electron number density is underestimated and uncertainty grows large.
+Here the moments have been derived from electron differential energy fluxes not corrected to the spacecraft potential - Major strength: Number density estimates at low electron density (assuming low magnitude for the spacecraft potential) - Major limitation: Field of view and V{SC} issues, limitation on the detection of low energy ions/electrons.
 Different electron populations (solar wind, cometary, etc.) are not separated in the moments data files.